 Rosangela Cruz knows this feeling all too well.

-She came to the United States illegally 14 years ago at the age of 7 with her mother and two brothers.
+She came to the United States without proper documentation 14 years ago at the age of 7 with her mother and two brothers.

 Cruz became motivated when she saw her mother “struggling at a number of jobs.”